SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	Tyre.Wet.Pressure.RL=28.2
 	Tyre.Wet.Pressure.RR=28.2

 Most options above define general settings which will be applicable to any race event.
-But the options from the *[Race Setup]* section need to be adjusted for a given race event.
+But the options from the *[Race Setup]* section need to be adjusted for each individual race event, as long, as you want Jona to come to correct recommendations.

-  - The first fresh tyre set (*Tyre.Set.Fresh*), which can be used for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) dialed in for the frist stint.
+  - The first fresh tyre set (*Tyre.Set.Fresh*), which is available for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) used in for the first stint.
 Jona needs this information to calculate the target pressures for the first pitstop.
   - The *Lap.AvgTime* and *Fuel.AvgConsumption* are more informational, but might lead to more accurate estimations for the fuel calulations in the first few laps, where you typically have much slower lap times.

 As said, you must use a text editor to edit the contents for each individual race for the moment.
 A future non-alpha version will provide a graphical user interface for this and a big data collection of all past races is on the wish list in the backlog as well.

 ### The pitstop

-To enable Jona to handle the pitstop settings in *Assetto Corsa Competizione* fully automatically, you need to do two things.
+To enable Jona to handle the pitstop settings in *Assetto Corsa Competizione* fully on izs own, you need to prepare two things beforehand.
 First you have to follow the instructions in the [update information for Release 2.0](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-20), so that the ACC plugin is able to control the Pitstop MFD of *Assetto Corsa Competizione*.
 Second, you need to setup your ACC pitstop strategy in a special way for as many pitstops you expect in the given race (plus some more for a safety margin):

   - Refueling must be set to zero litres for each strategy
   - Each strategy has to use the Dry tyre compound